GravityPDF/gravity-pdf-documentation/docs/v6/users/managing-pdfs.md

 ## Actions

-There a five main actions available to you when managing your PDFs.
+There are five main actions available to you when managing your PDFs.
 They are:

 1. [Add](#add)
 2. [Edit](#edit)